tilllit/SingleImageSuperResolution/README.md

 ### Implementation:
 The SRCNN used in this project can be found in the folder [CNN](https://github.com/tilllit/SingleImageSuperResolution/tree/main/CNN) <br />
-It is a modification of this implementation: [link](https://medium.com/gdplabs/image-super-resolution-in-python-cae6050b13d8) <br />
+It is based on this implementation: [link](https://medium.com/gdplabs/image-super-resolution-in-python-cae6050b13d8) <br />

 For training the user needs to manually add the div2k database.
 For testing, a pre-trained model is obtained and the settings should allow to run the script TF.py without any problem.